• Skip to main content

 Stretching for 125 meters (410 feet) over lush mountains on the island of Langkawi, the pedestrian Sky Bridge is a cable-stayed suspension bridge.
 The walkway curves over the Gunung Mat Cincang mountain range.

 The scenic walks between mountain tops offer spectacular 360º views of the surrounding landscape, and as a result, is a popular tourist attraction.
-Reserve your private tour, including entrance and cable car, here.
+Reserve your private tour, including entrance and cable car here.

-Dragon Bridge in Danang
+Dragon Bridge in Danang, Vietnam

 The colourful dragon bridge lit up at night is one of the best things to see in Da Nang Vietnam